theraphonics/suncalc/README.md

-SunCalc
+suncalc
 =======

-SunCalc is a tiny BSD-licensed Lisp library for calculating sun position, sunlight phases (times for sunrise, sunset, dusk, etc.), moon position and lunar phase for the given location and time.
+suncalc is a tiny BSD-licensed Common Lisp library for calculating sun position, sunlight phases (times for sunrise, sunset, dusk, etc.), moon position and lunar phase for the given location and time.
-It is a port of the SunCalc nodeJS module, created by [Vladimir Agafonkin](http://agafonkin.com/en) ([@mourner](https://github.com/mourner)).
+It is a port of the SunCalc Javascript library (https://github.com/mourner/suncalc), created by [Vladimir Agafonkin](http://agafonkin.com/en) ([@mourner](https://github.com/mourner)).

 ## Usage example (TO BE UPDATED)